 Beyond the Artwork

 Hair spirals into galaxies.
 Skin glows with stellar light.
-Eyes hold nebulas.
+Eyes hold entire nebulas inside them.

-Because Black women have never been just human.
+Because Black women have never been only human — not in the small, limited way that word sometimes gets used.
 We birth civilizations.
 We carry history in our cells.
-We transform pain into power daily.
-So yes, I paint us among stars.
-In fact, I paint us AS stars.
+We transform pain into power, daily, without anyone asking us to.
+So yes, I paint us among the stars.
+In fact, I paint us as stars, because that is the most accurate thing I know how to do.

 Ready for a portrait that captures your cosmic significance?
-Commission a piece that places you among the stars where you belong.
-Each painting is a meditation on Black feminine power.
-Starting at $2,000, let's create art that shows the universe what it already knows—you're made of star stuff.
+I’d love to create a piece that places you among the stars where you belong.
+Each painting is a meditation on Black feminine power, built layer by layer, star by star, over hundreds of hours of focused intention.
+Commissions start at $2,000 — let’s make art that shows the universe what it already knows: you are made of star stuff.

 Your Portrait Artist: Kenal Louis